osdomotics/sarahbox-v2/README.rst

 - ``vagrant up``
 - ``vagrant ssh -c "build <board-dirname>"`` e.g. ``olimex-A20-lime``

-This will create the file ``rootfs.raw`` inside the project directory.
+This will create the file ``rootfs.raw`` inside the board directory.
 Use ``build_rootfs``, ``build_kernel``, ``build_uboot`` and/or ``build_image`` to run the steps separately.
 Don't forget to provide the board name.